camunda/camunda-docs-static/get-started/content/javaee6/deploy.md

 If the `pizza-order.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in eclipse.

-## Deploy to JBoss AS
+## Deploy to WildFly

-To deploy the process application, copy and paste the `pizza-order.war` from your Maven project `target` folder to the `$CAMUNDA_HOME/server/jboss-as-VERSION/standalone/deployments` folder.
+To deploy the process application, copy and paste the `pizza-order.war` from your Maven project `target` folder to the `$CAMUNDA_HOME/server/wildfly-VERSION/standalone/deployments` folder.

-Check the log file of the JBoss server.
+Check the log file of the WildFly server.
 If you see a log message like the following one, the deployment was successful:

 <pre class="console">
 INFO  [org.camunda.bpm.container.impl.jboss.service.ProcessApplicationDeploymentService]